Town Leadership

 Angie Bradsher is a lifelong resident of the River Region, relocating to the Town of Pike Road in 2006.

 Councilwoman Bradsher is a 1998 graduate of Troy University.
-She is currently a senior sales representative for Eli Lilly Pharmaceuticals.
+She is currently an Executive Sales Representative for Eli Lilly Pharmaceuticals.

 Councilwoman Bradsher has served on numerous philanthropic committees, including as a board member of the March of Dimes.
 She was chairperson of the 2011 March of Dimes Citizen of the Year event, which achieved record-breaking fundraising efforts.
 She attributes her most memorable philanthropic efforts to the National Wounded Warrior/BASS-ESPN event in Pike Road.
-Councilwoman Bradsher is the co-founder of the Adopt-A-Class program for Pike Road Schools.
+Councilwoman Bradsher is the co-founder of the Adopt-A-Class program for Pike Road Schools that served its purpose from 2016 - 2023.
 She is also a past board member (chairperson) of the Pike Road Volunteer Fire Protection Authority.

-Councilwoman Bradsher and her husband, Michael, have two children and are members of the St. James United Methodist Church, where she served a two-year term on the executive leadership team.
+Councilwoman Bradsher and her husband, Michael, have two children and are members of Century Church.
 She has held various volunteer roles with her children's activities and enjoys traveling with her family.

 To contact Councilwoman Bradsher, please email angiebradsher@yahoo.com.